 Co-firing biomass with coal (replacing a portion of coal with biomass) is an effective method of using biomass for energy purposes and to reduce CO2 emissions.
 Coal plants can be made suitable to replace part of the coal by biomass or even to convert fully to biomass – turning a coal plant into a 100% renewable energy plant.

 Forest products – Woody biomass from multi-functional forests constitutes the majority of today's biomass.
-Pellets and briquettes are manufactured by compressing by-products from the forestry industry, such as sawdust, bark or small diameter roundwood.
-They are easy to transport, and therefore suitable for export.
+Pellets and briquettes are manufactured by compressing by-products from the forestry industry, such as sawdust, bark or small diameter wood.
+They are easy to transport and therefore suitable for export.

 Waste, by-products and residues – Residues include manure, sewage, sludge and other degradable waste.
 Liquid biomass waste, such as manure, household waste and sewage plant residues, can be digested to biogas.

-Energy crops - Energy crops are not used on a large scale for electricty or heat production today.
-As demand for sustainable biomass increases over time such energy crops may play a more important role in the future.
+Energy crops - Energy crops are not used on a large scale for electricity or heat production today.
+As demand for sustainable biomass increases over time, such energy crops may play a more important role in the future.
 Examples include woody short rotation forestry/crops such as eucalyptus, poplar and willow.
 But also herbaceous (grassy) energy crops such as miscanthus can be used.
-Especially with the use of energy crops it is important to ensure these plantations are established and managed in a sustainable manner.
+Especially with the use of energy crops, it is important to ensure these plantations are established and managed in a sustainable manner.